Simulation structures

 Event handler

-The event handlers are trait-objects implementing the EventHandler
+The event handlers are trait-objects implementing the EventHandler trait.
+They can be used to get notified

 when two non-sensor colliders start/stop having contacts, and when one sensor collider and one other collider